Who needs TV when you have Whole Foods?

 As I wandered around waiting on my steamed shrimp, I clutched my salmon and thought about dinner.
 There was some tasty-looking grapefruit in produce.
 I had scallions in my fridge… and oh yeah, I just got cilantro from the farmer’s market!
 Fruit is good with salmon… sounds asian-ish.
 Clearly that needs heat.
 Heat = sriracha.

 Dinner was born.

 I wasn’t positive it would work, but I mixed the marinade and hoped for the best.
 After pouring it over my salmon I scooted off to Kroger to hit the Red Box.
-There’s no point to my mention of Kroger except to point out that it made my 3rd grocery store of the day.
+There’s no point ing my mentioning Kroger, except to point out that it was my 3rd grocery store of the day.
 I rented Wolf of Wall Street (it was really good, but not for you if you’re opposed to the F-bomb or nudity).

 30 minutes later I had my movie and prepped veggies while I cooked the salmon.
 Fish is typically broiled in my house for 2 reasons (3 for salmon):

 I’m impatient and broiling is the fastest way to cook something in the oven

 There’s little clean up – I can ruin a pan on the stove top in no time